 Will centrally funded PLD be available to every school, kura and Col?

 Centrally funded PLD is a limited resource.
 The focus for centrally-funded PLD is on equity and excellence for priority students.
-It will be focussed on a small number of national priority outcomes for students and contribute to students becoming confident, connected, actively involved life-long learners.
+It is focussed on a small number of national priority outcomes for students and contribute to students becoming confident, connected, actively involved life-long learners.

 What are the national priority areas for centrally funded PLD?